l3cube-pune/MarathiNLP/L3Cube-MahaNews/README.md

 # L3Cube-MahaNews

-L3Cube-MahaNews is a long, medium, and short document classification dataset in Marathi.
+L3Cube-MahaNews is a long (LDC), medium (LPC), and short (SHC) document classification dataset in Marathi.
 The dataset is based on News articles and headlines. <br>
 Paper coming soon ..

 ## Data Statistics